 It is caused by Mycobacterium leprae affects the skin & peripheral nerves.
 The causative organism is less acid-fast than tubercle bacillus.

-Grossly– These are characterized by development of nodules or masses formed in the skin, particularly on the face, hands & feet.
+These are characterized by the development of nodules or masses formed in the skin, particularly on the face, hands & feet.

--It is slow communicable disease & the incubation period between first exposure & appearance of sign varies from 2-20 years.
-The infectivity from direct contact patient, who shed numerous bacilli from damaged skin or nasal secretions or may be through maternal-fetal transmission.
+-It is a slow communicable disease & the incubation period between first exposure & appearance of a sign varies from 2-20 years.
+The infectivity from direct contact patient, who shed numerous bacilli from damaged skin or nasal secretions or maybe through the maternal-fetal transmission.

-Microscopically- In the dermis, there is proliferation of macrophages with foamy changes, particularly around blood vessels, nerves, these are called lepra cells.
+In the dermis, there is a proliferation of macrophages with foamy changes, particularly around blood vessels, nerves, these are called lepra cells.

-– This dermal infiltrate of lepra cells characteristically does not encroach upon the basal layer of epidermis & separated from epidermis by a uninvolved area- “clear-zone”.
+– This dermal infiltrate of lepra cells characteristically does not encroach upon the basal layer of epidermis & separated from the epidermis by an uninvolved area- “clear-zone”.

 – The epidermis overlying the lesion is thinned out, flat or even ulcerate.